Learn How Businesses and Organizations Use One Way and Two Way Texting Software

 Organizations typically use five or six-digit short code phone numbers to send and receive one-way SMS.
 These are a legacy number format.

 Shortcodes don’t allow for conversational responses.
 This makes them well suited for promotional and transactional text messages.
-This includes bulk marketing messages, alerts, updates, two-factor authentication messages, and more.
+This includes bulk marketing messages, text alerts, updates, two-factor authentication messages, and more.

 Local ten-digit (10DLC) and toll-free phone numbers are well suited for conversational 2 way text messaging.
 They have lower messaging limits than short codes, but they can be approved for high-volume carrier-approved A2P text messaging.